 How to Help a Person with High Addiction Risk

 Various forms of behavioral therapies can help individuals struggling with these issues to learn to manage their behaviors and acquire self-regulation skills that can moderate the addictive response.
-In addition, for those who have already developed substance use problems, treatment programs can incorporate these therapies with other demonstrated treatments to help the person safely stop using drugs or alcohol and live a sober life as well as gain control over the various traits above.
+In addition, for those who have already developed substance use problems, treatment programs can incorporate these therapies with other demonstrated treatments.
+This approach may help the person safely stop using drugs or alcohol and live a sober life as well as gain control over the various traits above.

 Seeking out research-based, professional care can provide the individual with tools to understand and manage these various traits, making recovery possible.